The Best Luxury Resorts in Fiji

 Savasi Island Resort

-This is for travelers who prioritize space, seclusion, and a naturally beautiful setting.
-Villas are eclectic and open-air, with plunge pools, generous decks, and ocean views that feel entirely your own.
-There’s no spa, no social calendar, and few other guests.
-What you get instead is unfiltered nature and the freedom to explore it.
+The villas are eclectic and open-air, with plunge pools, generous decks, and views that stretch out over reef and rainforest.
+Interiors mix timber and stone with a lived-in, island style.
+There’s no spa, no structured programming, and few other guests, just unfiltered nature and the freedom to explore it.

 Best Fiji resort for a remote getaway